leithdm/shooty-rocks/TESTING.md

 ![CSS Validator](assets/testing/results/style.css-testing.PNG)

 **Result:** No Errors, 36 warnings.
 Regarding the warnings, the validator found x22 generic warnings related to the use of CSS variables.
 The W3C validator [does not support CSS variables](https://github.com/w3c/css-validator/issues/111), so these warnings are expected.
 The validator also warned that deepest possible browser support for stylings such as `box-shadow`, `transform` and `user-select` were "unknown vendor extensions", however the use of `webkit`, `moz` and `ms` prefixes in front of these items is required in order to provide full browser support.
-In summary, all 35 warnings were noted, but ignored.
+In summary, all 36 warnings were noted, but ignored.

 It is also worth noting that W3C initially produced a *"too few values for the property linear-gradient"* error when css variables were used to define the linear-gradient colors i.e.

 ` background: linear-gradient(to bottom, var(--red-controller), var(--maroon-controller));`

-A number of fixes were tried, including redefining the css variable in `:root` by removing reference ro `rgb` and declaring:
+A number of fixes were tried, including redefining the css variable in `:root` by removing references to `rgb` and declaring:

 ` background: linear-gradient(to bottom, rgb(var(--red-controller)), rgb(var(--maroon-controller)));`

-However, the only solution that worked was to remove the css variable within linear-gradient entirely, and replace with the following:
+However, the only solution that worked was to remove the css variable within the linear-gradient entirely, and replace with the following:

 `background: linear-gradient(to bottom, red, maroon);`